 Rev. Larry Rice is a preacher and Bible teacher whose vision has long been to connect the faith of the average churchgoer to the real needs of people in crippling financial situations.
 He has long maintained that to believe that all men and women are made in the image of God but to leave them caught in an unjust system that rewards the greedy should be unconscionable.
 Since 1972, he has used many different forms of media communication and educational resources to preach the Kingdom message of God’s liberation both from greed and poverty.

-Larry Rice opened shelters for the homeless in St. Louis, Columbia, Joplin, Potosi and Van Buren, Missouri, Shelbyville, Illinois and many other sites that have since been closed.
+Larry Rice opened shelters for the homeless throughout Missouri, Illinois, Kansas and Arkansas.
+Many sites have since been closed.

-He is the Founder of Missouri Renewable Energy (MORE) and American Renewable Energy (ARE) which provide training in renewable energies like solar, wind, bio-diesel micro-hydro and gasification.
-The Missouri Renewable Energy website ( www.morerenewableenergy.org ) offers information on renewable energy classes, free fairs, and the Missouri Renewable Energy membership.
-The American Renewable Energy website ( www.americanrenewableenergy.org ) gives you the opportunity to watch Renewable Energy programs 24 hours a day, 7 days a week.
-The Renewable Energy Programs can also be viewed on KNLC D-TV 24.2.
+He is the founder of Missouri Renewable Energy (MORE) and American Renewable Energy (ARE), which provide training in renewable energies like solar, wind, bio-diesel micro-hydro, and gasification .
+The Missouri Renewable Energy website ( www.moreeenergy.org ) offers information on renewable energy classes, free fairs, and the Missouri Renewable Energy membership.
+The American Renewable Energy website ( www.americanrenewableenergy.org ) gives you the opportunity to watch renewable energy programs 24 hours a day, 7 days a week (currently unavailable as it is moved to a new platform).
+Renewable energy programs can also be viewed on NLEC TV 24.2.

 Larry Rice co-founded The Dollar Help Program with Sister Pat Kelly at the Laclede Gas Company in St. Louis.
 This program raised several million dollars to help the needy pay gas bills during the winter months, by encouraging people to add just $1 to their gas payments to help those who were struggling to pay their bills.

 Larry Rice is the Director and Founder of the Here’s Help Radio & TV Network, which helps the poor and homeless to be set free from the cycle of poverty through training in broadcasting while providing wholesome family, community and inspirational programming.
-This direct-help network includes KNLC TV 24.1 in St. Louis along with the 24 hour Renewable Energy Channel (RES) on 24.2 and community low power TV stations in Springfield, Marshfield, Branson, Joplin and Aurora, Missouri, and in Green Forest Arkansas.
-The Network also includes radio stations KNLG in New Bloomfield, MO, KMRF and KNLM in the Marshfield/Springfield, MO area; KNLQ in Cuba, MO, KNLH in Cedar Hill, MO, KNLP in Potosi, MO, KBIY in Van Buren, MO, KKLL in Webb City, MO, KNLN in Vienna, MO, WINU in Shelbyville, IL, KKLO in Leavenworth, KS/Kansas City area, and KBPB in Harrison, AR.
+This direct-help network includes NLEC TV (formerly known as KNLC TV 24) in St. Louis along with the 24-hour American Renewable Energy Channel, and community low-power TV stations in Springfield, Marshfield, and Joplin, Missouri.
+The Here’s Help Network also includes radio stations KNLG in New Bloomfield, MO; KMRF in the Marshfield/Springfield, MO area; KNLH in Cedar Hill, MO; KNLP in Potosi, MO; KKLL in Webb City, MO; and KNLN in Vienna, MO.
 These stations are all operated by formerly homeless people who are in training for a position in broadcasting.
-You can listen online to a stream of the Here’s Help Radio network from anywhere in the world at www.hereshelpnet.org.
-More information about KNLC TV can be found at www.knlc.tv.
+You can listen online to a stream of the Here’s Help Radio Network from anywhere in the world at www.hereshelpnet.org.
+More information about KNLC TV can be found at www.nlec.tv.

 He has used his accomplishments in paralegal studies and private investigative work to start the Cry Justice Division among prisoners.